Kinnard, Clayton & Beveridge

 In 1994, Daniel was elected to the Franklin Special School District Board of Education.
 He served as Treasurer from 1994-1997.
 During his tenure, the Board received the 'Tennessee School Board of the Year' award.

 Daniel has been involved as a team leader in missions work, not only on U.S. soil, but also in areas of Mexico and Jamaica.
-Over the past 20 years, he and his wife have served as foster parents to over 25 children including special needs and disabled children.
-Daniel has also served as a youth basketball coach for 15 years.
+During a 20 year period of time, he and his wife have served as foster parents to over 25 children including special needs and disabled children.
+Daniel also served as a youth basketball coach for 15 years.

 Courtroom Success - A Commitment to Excellence.